americusmaximus/Triangulator/README.md

 A positive integer number of vertical units for image splitting.
 The value is required for the "Split" mode.

 #### Example
-The following command line produces an image shown below.

 >Triangulator.CLI.exe image=input.png output=hm.obj

 #### UI